vinod810/AwsWordPress/README.md

 # Description
 *AWS CloudFormation template for WordPress.* This template installs a highly-available, scalable WordPress deployment using a multi-AZ Amazon RDS database for storage.
-It uses Ansible (pull-mode) to install and configure the Wordpres inside the VM(s)"
+It uses Ansible (pull-mode) to install and configure the Wordpress inside the VM(s)"

 # Installation
 Download the cloudformation template using the following command and then create the WordPress stack from the [AWS cloudformation console](https://console.aws.amazon.com/cloudformation/):